smartcontractkit/chainlink-testing-framework/book/src/overview.md

 - [Framework](framework/overview.md)
 - [Libraries](libraries.md)

-If you're a non-technical user or simply want to run a NodeSet, please refer to our [Interactive](framework/interactive.md) chapter.
+If you're a non-technical user or want to build integration with Chainlink not in `Golang`, please refer to our [Interactive](framework/interactive.md) chapter.